rigljs/rigl/README.md

 <br>

-To work with attributes, Rigl uses the **$attr** utility property.
+To work with attributes, Rigl uses the **$attr** service property.
 Using this property, you can get and set values for the attributes of the component.
 Suppose we have a component with the ***id*** attribute, for example:

 ```html
 <!DOCTYPE html>